NetLinux From Scratch

 Initially heading towards something similar to Tiny Core Linux.

-Also check Minimal Linux and Create a Custom Live Linux CD - Leveraging BusyBox and OpenSSH
+Also check Create a Custom Live Linux CD - Leveraging BusyBox and OpenSSH